 Wind chill is your worst enemy while winter riding.
-Icy winds freeze exposed skin (be wary of frost nip & frost bite) and can cut through layers of clothes, chilling you to the core.
-Thus, it is important to add a windproof layer of clothing when the wind chill is below 0°C. Cycling does generate a lot of body heat—you should feel slightly chilled when starting your ride.
+Icy winds freeze exposed skin and can cut through layers of clothes, chilling you to the core.
+It’s important to wear a windproof layer of clothing when the wind chill is below 0°C. Cycling does generate a lot of body heat—you should feel slightly chilled when starting your ride.
 Your layers should be warm and comfortable but also allow you to control the buildup of heat/moisture during your trip.
 Multiple light layers with neck or armpit zippers let you adjust your ventilation as you ride.
 Your base layer (the one against your skin) and mid-layers should be synthetics or wool, as cotton will get wet and feel cold.
 The biggest problem with cycling in winter is usually avoiding sweat.

 Covering the head, neck and face can make or break a ride.
 Neck gaiters work well as they are not bulky and can cover the lower half of the face.
 A thin toque or skull cap works well under helmets (which, according to NS law, must be worn by all cyclists).
 You may need to change the sizing pads in your helmet or remove them entirely to fit your winter headgear.
 If the weather is really bad (cold with a freezing wind, or lots of wet precipitation), try taping over the vents in your helmet with duct tape.
 Eye protection is very helpful if you are riding in a headwind or falling snow.